cuaresmaleonard/uploader/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Backend

+The backend of this application runs on a different server.